jdesmarais81/Klipper_Ender3_Display_Mini3v2/README.md

 **Ender 3 (Original)**

 Use **basic_printer.cfg** if you do not want to use the display and you want to use USB to RPI

+## To Use

+Download the cfg file you want to try, rename it to printer.cfg and upload it to MainSail, restart klipper